-Director's report (continued) Year ended 30 June 2023
+Directors report (continued) Year ended 30 June 2024

-Director's responsibilities statement
+Directors responsibilities statement

-The director is responsible for preparing the director's report and the financial statements in accordance with applicable law and regulations.
+The directors are responsible for preparing the directors report and the financial statements in accordance with applicable law and regulations.

-Company law requires the director to prepare financial statements for each financial year.
-Under that law the director has elected to prepare the financial statements in accordance with United Kingdom Generally Accepted Accounting Practice (United Kingdom Accounting Standards and applicable law).
-Under company law the director must not approve the financial statements unless he is satisfied that they give a true and fair view of the state of affairs of the company and the profit or loss of the company for that period.
+Company law requires the directors to prepare financial statements for each financial year.
+Under that law the directors have elected to prepare the financial statements in accordance with United Kingdom Generally Accepted Accounting Practice (United Kingdom Accounting Standards and applicable law).
+Under company law the directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the company and the profit or loss of the company for that period.

-In preparing these financial statements, the director is required to:
+In preparing these financial statements, the directors are required to: